#

 by | Oct 26, 2022

 Encryption is an essential means of protecting sensitive information and is required for certain types of data under many regulations.
-As more companies move to the Cloud and introduce Microsoft 365 (M365) applications like SharePoint Online and OneDrive to their communication and collaboration channels, the potential for data getting into the wrong hands grows exponentially, making encryption strategies essential.
+As more companies move to the Cloud and introduce Microsoft 365 (M365) applications like SharePoint Online to their communication and collaboration channels, the potential for data getting into the wrong hands grows exponentially, making encryption strategies essential.
 Encryption key management in Microsoft 365 also poses a headache for many organizations moving to the Cloud.
 Learn how to improve encryption and key management processes in collaboration tools, including the Microsoft 365 suite.

 Encryption Trends